 The end goal of weight loss is to look and feel better, right?
 Then take your time to gradually diet down to your goal look and shape your musculature during the process!
 (We’re saying look, not weight, because, as cliché as it may sound, weight is just a number that doesn’t really define how your body looks.)

-When dieting, we should keep in mind a couple of things:
+When dieting, we should keep in mind a few things:

 - While in a caloric deficit, our body burns BOTH fat and MUSCLE.
 The bigger the deficit, the more muscle and fat our body will burn.
 However, burning muscle is the last thing that we would ever want, so we need to find that ‘Golden deficit’ that will burn the least amount of muscle possible (it’s not possible to completely avoid burning muscle, but through a proper deficit and workout regimen, muscle losses are very little, almost impossible to notice.)
 This means, we should NOT have an overly big deficit.